Green Party of Canada: Political position

-An emphasis on a green tax shift in the 2004 platform, which favoured partially reducing income and corporate taxes (while increasing taxes on polluters and energy consumers), created questions as to whether the Green Party was still on the left of the political spectrum, or was taking a more eco-capitalist approach by reducing progressive taxation in favour of regressive taxation.
-Green Party policy writers have challenged this interpretation by claiming that any unintended "regressive" tax consequences from the application of a Green Tax Shift would be intentionally offset by changes in individual tax rates and categories as well as an 'eco-tax" refund for those who pay no tax.
-In 2019, the Green Party under Elizabeth May ran on a campaign slogan of "Not Left.
-Not Right.
-Forward Together."

 The party is noted as having a wide range of internal factions; the 2020 leadership election saw both self-described moderate and eco-socialist candidates.
 Writing in Maclean's, Anne Kingston described the party as an "ideological hybrid", combining left-leaning views on social issues and welfare with a right-leaning embrace of market solutions and tax shifting; in another article, Matt Gurney concurred with that description, but also said that "in practice" the Greens are "simply another centre-left party".
 Other political commentators, such as Andrew Coyne, Chantal Hébert and Heather Mallick, identify the party as being on the left.
-However, The Political Compass also places the Greens as being centre to centre-right on the political spectrum, describing the Green Party of Canada as being "considerably more conservative than their sister parties just about everywhere else" and "arguably the West’s most fiscally conservative Green Party".

 Principles

 The Green Party of Canada is founded on six key principles that were adopted at the 2002 convention of the Global Greens.
 These principles are: